Craig Bacon Studio

 After choosing the appropriate glass for your project I carefully select only the best areas of each sheet to suit the design.
 Glass is an exceptionally beautiful but fragile material which is prone to cracking and breakage if not handled with care.
 I painstakingly hand-cut each piece paying attention to the light and shadow the design may demand.
 Each piece of glass is unique in color, texture, and opacity.
 It must also be cut with accuracy to be sure a tight fit and aesthetically pleasing line.

-After all the pieces have been hand-cut, I can then assembly the art glass project.
+After all the pieces have been hand-cut, I can then assemble the art glass project.
 The assembly technique will vary from project to project.
 Some projects I will employ traditional leading.
 This involves using slender, grooved channels of lead called "came" to hold pieces together and finish with a special cement to make the final form rigid.
 Other projects I use the method developed by famed glass artist Louis Comfort Tiffany called copper foil.
 This involves wrapping copper tape around each piece of glass.
 This yields a free-form organic line unapproachable in traditional leading.
 Many techniques such as sandblasting, decorative soldering, wirework, metal overlays, traditional glass painting and plating are used.

 To assemble the pieces, I use a soldering iron varying the heat in accordance to the techniques involved.
 I must work with great care as to not heat the glass too quickly or too high a temperature so as to break it, but maintain enough heat to melt the solder and create a firm and solid joint.
 After the soldering is complete on all sides of the project, I delicately clean the piece and then apply a quality patina to the lead or solder lines to coordinate with the project intent.